-Community-based breeding program (Ethiopia) and twinning rate of ewes; and before the reproductive age based on a set of agreed selection traits.
+In each community, the households' flocks were pooled and treated as one entity.
+The outcome from data analyses in Dtreo was used in a two-stage ram selection process: between 4 and 6 months of age, based on the adjusted weight of lambs and twinning rate of ewes; and before the reproductive age based on a set of agreed selection traits.
 To improve acceptance of the breeding program by the community and to build commitment, a selection committee (whose members were appointed by the community) oversaw the final selection of the young sire candidates.

-A total of about 100,000 animals with 67,000 plus records of lambing/kidding, 125,500 plus live weight records at different ages, and 23,000 plus milk records are available on Dtreo.
-Data collection is ongoing in 24 CBBP sites across Ethiopia.

-As described in detail by Haile et al. (2020), The CBBP has positively impacted animals' performances as well as market participation by the communities involved, improving their income.
+At early 2023, a total of approximately 100,000 animals with over 67,000 lambing/ kidding records, 125,500 live weight records at different ages, and 23,000 milk records were available on Dtreo.
+As described in detail by Haile et al. (2020), the CBBP has positively impacted animal performance as well as market participation by the communities involved, improving their income.
 Thanks to its success in Ethiopia, the possibility of implementing CBBPs in other pastoral communities is well and truly underway (Getachew et al., 2018).
 However, investments from both the public and the private sector in strategic areas around CBBPs (e.g., technology, infrastructure, organisation) are of crucial importance for the long-term sustainability of the programme (Haile et al., 2019).